vesoft-inc/nebula-docs/docs-2.0/3.ngql-guide/14.native-index-statements/README.md

 - Full-text indexes allow indexing just one property.

-- Only strings within a specified length (no longer than 256 bytes) are indexed.

 - Full-text indexes do not support logical operations such as `AND`, `OR`, and `NOT`.

 !!!
 Note

     To do complete string matches, use native indexes.

-### Operations on full-text indexes

-Before doing any operations on full-text indexes, please make sure that you deploy full-text indexes.
-Details on full-text indexes deployment, see [Deploy Elasticsearch](../../4.deployment-and-installation/6.deploy-text-based-index/2.deploy-es.md) and [Deploy Listener](../../4.deployment-and-installation/6.deploy-text-based-index/3.deploy-listener.md).

-At this time, full-text indexes are created automatically on the Elasticsearch cluster.
-And rebuilding or altering full-text indexes are not supported.
-To drop full-text indexes, you need to drop them on the Elasticsearch cluster manually.

-To query full-text indexes, see [Search with full-text indexes](../15.full-text-index-statements/1.search-with-text-based-index.md).

 ## Null values